malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 is that the particles undergo Brownian motion, that is, movement occurs as a random sequence of small independent jumps.
-It is possible that dynamic heterogeneities result from only observing a small number of jumps resulting in far more correlated motion.
+It is possible that dynamic heterogeneities result from observing a small number of jumps resulting in far more correlated motion.
 The single particle relaxation provides tools which we can use to investigate this hypothesis.